-We've brought together the best art, design and immersive exhibitions from around the UK to inspire you for the year ahead, with everything from Alice in Wonderland to Andy Warhol.
+We've brought together the best art, design and immersive exhibitions from around the UK to inspire you as museums and galleries slowly reopen during this painful pandemic.

 Picasso and Paper